TruXe/FactorioDisk/README.md

-# Needed for run the Appliaction
+# Needed to run the Appliaction
 ## .NET Framework 4.8.1 Runtime:

 - The primary requirement is that the .NET Framework 4.8.1 runtime (or in-place update, if .NET Framework 4.8 is already installed) must be present on the target system.